-Foods to Pack
+Foods to Pack for a Road Trip

 This post contains Amazon affiliate links which allow a small portion of your purchase (at no cost to you) to go towards keeping the blog running.
 I’ve included them to make shopping easier for you.
 Thank you so much for your support!

 Nothing that can melt

 Even if you’re traveling in the winter, chances are at some point your car will sit in the sun and things will heat up.
 Avoid the mess and don’t pack anything that can melt.
 No chocolate, no gooey foods etc unless they can be in the cooler.

 This will keep some of the sugar crashes at bay and can prevent a meltdown if you’re a few hours from lunch.
 My favorites are nuts, peanut butter crackers, and natural beef jerky.

 Sitting in the car can be boring so make snacks a little more fun by including something that you don’t always have a home.
 My kids rarely get fruit snacks but I always pack some for the road as a special treat.
 It doesn’t have to be unhealthy, just something novel that they don’t get at home.
 Don’t forget the grown-ups too!

 I get motion sick fairly easily in the car so I need to make sure that our snacks are grab-and-go so I can pass them out quickly when we’re traveling.
 Putting single-serving sizes of things in small snack bags or buying individual bags is worth the prep work for me.
 Crackers, pretzels, and raisins work well for this